-Dance Metro DC’s 2016 Choreographers’ Commission Grants program exists to support the creation, development and presentation of new dance works by regionally based choreographers.
+Dance Metro DC’s 2018-2019 Choreographers’ Commission Grants program exists to support the creation, development and presentation of new dance works by regionally based choreographers.
 The program will provide two $5,000 commission grant awards for the purpose of developing new dance performance works.
-Commissioned choreographers will be provided with opportunities to receive critical feedback throughout the duration of the Commission Grant program.
-The program will culminate in a shared weekend concert during the 2017 spring season at Dance Place in Washington, DC.
-The award will also include free participation in professional development sessions throughout 2016 and 2017.
+Commissioned choreographers will be provided with opportunities to receive critical feedback.
+The program will consist of two performance opportunities.
+The first showing will be at the Dance Summit at Dance Loft on 14.
+Then, the program will culminate in a shared weekend concert during the 2019 spring season at Dance Place in Washington, DC.
+The award will also include free participation in professional development sessions throughout 2018 and 2019.

 Commission Grant Program Goals: